-What happens in Penn Laird when the lease ends?
+What happens in Penn Laird when the lease term ends?

 At the end of the lease in Penn Laird, either party can opt to end the tenancy.
-The landlord could choose not to renew the lease or the tenant could choose to not to renew the lease.
-If the owner wishes to end the lease, or conclude our property management services, please send us written notice as described in your property management agreement.
+The owner could choose not to renew the lease or the renter could choose to not to renew the lease.
+If the property owner wishes to end the lease, or end our management services, please send us written notice as described in your rental management agreement.

-If we don't receive such notice, we will strive to make choices that will keep your rental property producing the highest possible net income.
-This means that we will often contact a renter 6 to 8 weeks before the end of the lease term in order to renew the lease.
+When we don't receive such notice, we will strive to make choices that will keep your rental investment producing the highest possible net income.
+This means that we will routinely contact a renter 6 to 8 weeks before the end of the lease term in order to renew the lease.

 - Month-to-month --- This will include a large rent increase.